raspberrypilearning/3D-scene/en/step_7.md

 Sometimes you think of a better name for a variable.

-You can give a variable a new name by going to the Variables section, right-clicking on the variable and choosing 'rename'.
+You can give a variable a new name by going to the Variables section, right-clicking on the variable and choosing 'Rename variable'.

 ![Rename a variable](images/rename-variable.png)